-Updated: 3/1/18, celebrating one year of blogging and freelance writing today, y’all!
-Here’s how it all began…
+Celebrating two and a half years of blogging and freelance writing today, y’all!
+Here’s how it all began. . .

-Glennon and I both endured the trauma of experiencing betrayal in our marriages and nothing bonds you to another human being quite like similar trauma.
+Glennon and I both endured the trauma of betrayal in our marriages and nothing bonds you to another human being quite like similar trauma.
 When she described her heartache in Love Warrior I felt like I was reliving it with her.
 I had, in fact, lived parts of her story myself.
 I felt her hurt.
-As much as anyone can feel anyone else’s pain and if you have large empathy, that’s a lot.
+As much as anyone can feel anyone else’s pain and if you have empathic superpowers like I do, that’s a lot.

-I Googled this woman so I could soak in some more of her and found her other book, Carry On, Warrior, and I read it too.
-And I did know her, I did!
+I Googled this woman so I could soak up some more of her and found her first book, Carry On, Warrior, and read it too.
+It was then that I realized I knew her!
 Virtually, that is.
-She is the force and the honesty and the humorous wit behind the wonderful blog Momastery.com.
-I realized I had read some of her posts over the years but since I do not have a lot of stick-to-it-iveness in many areas of life, I was not a regular reader of her blog.
-Oh, the horrors when I think of what I’ve missed.
+Glennon is the force, honesty and humorous wit behind the beyond lovely blog, Momastery.com.
+I realized I’d read some of her posts over the years but since I don’t have a lot of stick-to-it-iveness in many areas of life, I wasn’t a regular reader of her blog.
+Oh, the horrors, when I think of what I’ve missed.

-Early on in Carry On, Warrior, Glennon spoke to me (directly to me, via the book, both things are true) when she wrote the following:
+Early in Carry On, Warrior, Glennon spoke to me when she wrote the following:

 “If, anywhere in your soul, you feel the desire to write, please write.
 Write as a gift to yourself and others.
 Everyone has a story to tell.
 Writing is not about creating tidy paragraphs that sound lovely or choosing the “right” words.
 It’s just about noticing who you are and noticing life and sharing what you notice.
 When you write your truth it is a love offering to the world because it helps us feel braver and less alone.”